Jaylinn Hawkins: Atlanta Falcons

 Hawkins was selected in the fourth round of the 2020 NFL draft with the 134th overall pick by the Atlanta Falcons.
 His collegiate partner at safety, Ashtyn Davis, was taken in the third round of the 2020 NFL draft with the 68th overall pick by the New York Jets.
 Hawkins was placed on the reserve/COVID-19 list by the Falcons on July 28, 2020, and was activated eight days later.

 Hawkins scored his first professional touchdown in Week 6 of the 2022 season against the San Francisco 49ers when he recovered a fumble in the end zone.
 He also recorded an interception in the same game.

 The Falcons waived Hawkins on October 17, 2023.

 Los Angeles Chargers

 On October 18, 2023, the Los Angeles Chargers claimed Hawkins off waivers.

 New England Patriots

 On March 21, 2024, Hawkins signed with the New England Patriots.
 He played in all 17 games with seven starts, recording 48 tackles and one pass deflection.
+Hawkins again played all 17 games in the 2025 season, recording 71 tackles and 4 interceptions.
+On January 11, 2026, Hawkins made his playoff debut in a 16–3 win against the Los Angeles Chargers in the Wild Card round.
+Hawkins had five total tackles in Super Bowl LX, a 29–13 loss to the Seattle Seahawks.

+Baltimore Ravens

+On March 12, 2026, Hawkins signed with the Baltimore Ravens on a two-year, $10 million contract.